 Bravo said that she had less lines in “Bad Jews,” compared to her cast members.

 “I applaud them for that.
 Being able to memorize it, is amazing,” Bravo said.
 “For me, I keep running the lines in my head.
 I’ll be washing my hair or doing the dishes, I just run the lines over and over again.
 I don’t know how they do it.”

-Adjunct Theater Professor Eileen Gizieschi, teaches costume and makeup design at Pierce College and also designs costumes for the theater department.
-Gizieschi said Bravo has been in her intro to design, makeup and pattern-making classes.
+Adjunct Theater Professor Eileen Gizienski, teaches costume and makeup design at Pierce College and also designs costumes for the theater department.
+Gizienski said Bravo has been in her intro to design, makeup and pattern-making classes.

 Despite having a full-time schedule, Bravo has been taking other classes at Pierce and working as a program assistant for Theater Arts Professor Valerie Grear.

 “I’ve been taking all of the theater classes at Pierce,” Bravo said.
 “I’m currently taking an intro to theater, as well as a pattern-making and makeup class.”

 Bravo said even though her grandmother was a quiet woman, she looked up to her because she was humble and wise.